antmuraha/goit-pythonweb-hw-10/README.md

 -   Runs `alembic upgrade head` to apply schema migrations.
 The script uses a simple retry loop (the bundled script sets `MAX_RETRIES=1` and waits 2 seconds between attempts).
 If migrations fail after the configured retries the container exits with a non-zero status.
 -   After migrations complete successfully the script execs the container CMD, making the app process PID 1.

 This behavior is convenient for development and simple deployments because it ensures the database schema is applied automatically on startup.
-For production environments, this is not recommended to be used without understanding this process.
+For production environments, use this only if you accept the automatic migration flow.

+## Quick check

+-   Open Swagger UI at `/docs`.
+-   Authorize with an existing user (login + password).
+On success the token is stored and private endpoints become available.

 ## Contributing / Next steps